standardhealth/cimpl-doc/docs/cimpl6Reference.md

 Property:          Comment 0..1
 Property:          ResearchStudy 1..1
 ```
->**Note:** Classes that have Properties cannot have a Value element.

-#### Implicit References in Properties

-A property that refers to an Entry (such as ResearchStudy, above) is implicitly a reference (pointer) to that Entry, rather than implying the Entry is "in-lined" into the class.
+A property that refers to an Entry (such as ResearchStudy, above) is implicitly a reference (pointer) to an instance of that Entry, rather than implying the Entry is "in-lined" into the class.

 >**Note:** CIMPL 5.0 Grammar use of the keyword `ref()` is now obsolete.

-### Value Keyword
+### Value Keyword (Elements only)

 The Value represents the data type(s) an Element can accept.
 The Value keyword can only be used in Elements.
-Values can be [primitives](#primitives), Elements, Groups, or Entries.
-Everything eventually "bottoms out" to Elements whose values are primitive types.

-Values can be simple, such as:
+Each Element must have exactly one Value (although the value can be a choice of multiple data types).
+Value choices can be [primitives](#primitives), Elements, Groups, or Entries.
+The Value may be inherited and constrained in the child class.

+Examples:
 ```
 Element:           DetectionTime
 Description:       "The date on which the condition was first observed."
 Value:             dateTime
 ```
-or offer a choice of data types, represented as a list:

 ```
 Element:           ExpectedPerformanceTime
 Description:       "When an action should be performed."
 Value:             dateTime or TimePeriod or Timing
 ```
-Value choices can freely mix primitives, Elements, Groups, and Entries:

 ```
 Element:           SubstanceOrCode
 Description:       "A code or substance reference identifying the ingredient."
 Value:             concept or Substance or Medication
 ```
->**Note:** Classes that have a Value cannot also have Properties.

 >**Note:** CIMPL 5.0 Grammar associating a cardinality to a Value is now obsolete.

-#### Grammar to Bind a Value Set to a Value
+#### Special Grammar to Bind a Value Set to a Value

 In general, constraints cannot be applied to a property or value at the same time the item is defined.
 One exception is that you are allowed to bind a value set to a `concept` at the same time an Element is defined, as follows: